Almas-Ali/Num6/README.md

 We don't need to teach it to you.
 Anyone can play with it and learn it.
 It's an user friendly tool for our users.

+<div id="num6-gui"></div>

+# Introducenig Num6 GUI

+A GUI tool for Num6 package.
+Now you can use it more easily than never before !
+It's now in on alpha development.
+Keep supporting us for future new features. <br>

+Type `num6 -g` or `num6 --gui` to access alpha realese of Num6 GUI.

 ## Encode your scripts
 You can encode your scripts using this num6 module like builtin module marshal and base64 in Python3.
 Many fetures you can compare.
 Give it try today !